Peer Support training

 • Increased knowledge of mental health conditions and recovery

-• Develop personnel recovery plans
+• Develop personal recovery plans

 • Supports engagement in activities